 Some automatic dental floss devices come with built-in timers that alert users when they have completed the recommended flossing time (usually 2 minutes).
 This can help ensure that users are flossing for an adequate amount of time.

 In some devices, the users are offered the capability to integrate device data with smartphone apps, which can provide them with real-time feedback on their brushing and flossing habits.
 The app can track brushing and flossing time, offer personalized tips, and provide reminders to replace the thread in the floss.

-Learn more about the talented Devomech Solutions team that designed and prototyped an automatic dental floss device with a UV rays case to ensure proper hygiene and ease of use.
+Learn more about the design and prototype of an automatic dental floss device by Devomech Solutions with a UV rays case to ensure proper hygiene and ease of use.